The first polar vortex of 2019 is upon us. For much of the country, the polar vortex is keeping everyone indoors and at home.

-All across the country a winter of record high snowfall and record low temperatures is taxing snow day policies and syllabi alike with a straightforward challenge: how to keep school in session while keeping students safe in icy conditions?
+With record high snowfalls in some regions and record low temperatures in others, snow day policies and syllabi alike are being disrupted leaving educators and administrators with a challenge: how to keep school in session while keeping students safe in icy conditions?

 There is an answer – and it starts with the little circular lens right at the top of every educator’s laptop and smartphone.